EasyEyes/remote-calibrator/README.md

 {
   fullscreen: true,
   quitFullscreenOnFinished: false, 🚧
-  // The test uses eyes in turns, so by default each eye will be tested for once
+  // How many times each of the eye will be tested
+  // By default, right eye 3 times, then left eye 3 times
-  repeatTesting: 2,
+  repeatTesting: 3,
-  decimalPlace: 3,
+  decimalPlace: 2,
   headline: '📏 Viewing Distance Calibration',
   description: "We'll measure your viewing distance.
-To do this, we'll perform a <em>blind spot test</em>. \nCover or close one of your eyes and focus on the black cross. \nPress <b>SPACE</b> when the red circle disappears. \nIf it doesn't disappear, you may have to move closer or farther from the screen.", }
+To do this, we'll perform a blind spot test. \nCover or close your left eye and focus on the black cross. \nPress <b>SPACE</b> when the red circle disappears. \nIf it doesn't disappear, you may have to move closer to the screen.", }
 ```